-While there can be no assurance, based on currently available information, we believe that we have the cash resources to support our operations through the first quarter of 2014.
+While there can be no assurance, based on currently available information, we believe that we have the cash resources (excluding the proceeds of our April 2014 public offering) to support our operations through 2014.
 If our costs are greater than we expect, our assumptions may not prove to be accurate.

 At the present time, we believe that we will require additional funding for future studies or trials and to pay future milestone payments that we may be obligated to make.
-We will also require additional working capital to support our operations beyond the first quarter of 2014.
 There can be no assurance as to the amount of any such funding that will be required for these purposes or whether any such funding will be available to us when it is required.